catmaid/CATMAID/UPDATE.md

 Some CATMAID versions require manual changes to an existing setup.
 Below these and other administration related changes are listed in order.

+## Under development

+- Python 3.5 is not supported anymore.
+Use Python 3.6 or 3.7.

+- Postgres 11 and PostGIS 2.5 is required.
+If both needs to be updated, update PostGIS first and run `ALTER EXTENSION postgis UPDATE;` in every database.
+For docker-compose setups this database update is performed automatically.

 ## 2019.06.20

 - A virtualenv update is required.